gortonator/bsds-6650/labs/lab-1.md

 # CS6650 Fall 2020

+This lab is designed to guide you to create an EC2 instance on AWS running AWS Linux.

+Lab 1a works for AWS Linux version 1.0.
+Lab 1b should be followed if you create an AWS Linux version 2 instance, which is now the supported version.

-## Lab 1 - Getting started with AWS
+## Lab 1a - Getting started with AWS Linux 1
 ### Aims:
 1. Get AWS account up and running - you should have an AWS Educate invitation
 1. Follow the instructions in the next step to create an EC2 instance.
 The instructions below assume you have chosed an AWS Linux (v1) image.